HackerBschor/SofteningQueryEvaluation/README.md

 ## Usage

 To create a query, the operators have to be assembled as relational algebra.
-Hence
+The soft operators usually require an embedding model or a semantic validation.

+To achieve good results, a threshold $\tau$ for semantic equality has to be selected.
+This parameter vary among tasks and data.

+We've provided example queries in the [Demo notebook](Demo.ipynb)

 ## Evaluation